dali-ambiguity/Polyseme-Word-Sense-Similarity-Dataset-v1/readme.md

 Sample IDs uniquely identify target words and sample sentences shown to the participant.
 The full list of samples can be found in our paper.

 Every judgement has six entries:
--`rating`, the assigned graded similarity rating on a scale from 1 to 100 -`target word`, the highlighted target expression rated by the participant -`sample`, a description of the sample (target word and interpretations invoked by the sample sentences) -`sentence_1`, the first sample sentence displayed to the participant -`sentence_2`, the second sample sentence displayed to the participant -`highlights_1`, the indexes of words highlighted in the first sample sentence -`highlights_2`, the indexes of words highlighted in the second sample sentence
+- `rating`, the assigned graded similarity rating on a scale from 1 to 100
+- `target word`, the highlighted target expression rated by the participant
+- `sample`, a description of the sample (target word and interpretations invoked by the sample sentences)
+- `sentence_1`, the first sample sentence displayed to the participant
+- `sentence_2`, the second sample sentence displayed to the participant
+- `highlights_1`, the indexes of words highlighted in the first sample sentence
+- `highlights_2`, the indexes of words highlighted in the second sample sentence

 Target expression highlights can be used to extract word embeddings from contextualised language model encodings of the sample sentences.